NaelEbrahim/Information-Retrieval-System-Search-Engine-/README.md

 *   **User feedback and relevance feedback:** Allow users to provide feedback on search results to improve future rankings.
 *   **Distributed indexing and search:** To support larger datasets and higher query loads.
 *   **More comprehensive evaluation metrics:** And visualization of evaluation results.

----
-*This README was generated by the Gemini CLI.*